Cobb County DUI Information

-Advice as to who you decide to hire as your Cobb County DUI Lawyer: 1) Don’t hire a DUI Lawyer based solely on price.
+Advice as to who you decide to hire as your Cobb County DUI Lawyer: 1) Don’t hire a DUI lawyer based solely on price.
 Sometimes the cheapest lawyer–especially if they plea you to a DUI charge that you don’t deserve at the first opportunity–can be the most expensive.
 Cost per hour is the best way to compare lawyers.
 If a lawyer charges $1000, but only spends an hour on your case, that’s $1000 dollars an hour!
-We, unlike bargain basement firms, spend an average of 10-20 hours on every DUI case 2) Ask any attorney that you speak with whether he/she has tried any DUI jury trials and how many not guilty verdicts he/she has received in the past 2 years; 3) Ask any attorney that you speak with whether he/she has studied police field sobriety training manuals, breath test machine, owner’s and area supervisor’s manuals, reviewed GBI blood test chromatograms undering the conclusory blood alcohol report, which is not actually a blood test result but just an average of two result often rounded up, including control runs for your client, yearly calibration runs, weekly tuning runs.
-If not, they cannot adequately cross examine DUI police officers, breath test operators or GBI toxicologist who are law enforcement officers and not neutral scientists.
+We, unlike bargain basement firms, spend an average of 10-20 hours on every DUI case 2) Ask any attorney that you speak with whether he/she has tried any DUI jury trials and how many not guilty verdicts he/she has received in the past 2 years; 3) Ask any attorney that you speak with whether he/she has studied police field sobriety training manuals, breath test machine, owner’s and area supervisor’s manuals, reviewed GBI blood test chromatograms under the conclusory blood alcohol report, which is not actually a blood test result but just an average of two results often rounded up, including control runs for your client, yearly calibration runs, weekly tuning runs.
+If not, they cannot adequately cross-examine DUI police officers, breath test operators, or GBI toxicologists who are law enforcement officers and not neutral scientists.
 A DUI lawyer who can’t answer these questions is not ready for a real DUI jury trial and is not worth your time and money.

 We Take Care of Your DUI So You Can Get Back on Track